top of page

 Taking account of Tom’s community involvement and understanding, he was chosen as the Trustee of Southern Brooks Community Partnership, a renowned non-governmental organisation, which helps people to make a positive difference in their lives and neighbourhood.
 He was also at the forefront of the campaigns for faster broadband and the full-fledged post office in Bradley Stoke.
 Tom’s sincere efforts for such causes prompted the local residents to nominate him to the Council.
 Cutting across political differences and cultural diversities, he secured two-thirds of the polled votes in the ward which was never won by his party earlier.
 Considering the sparse Asian population in the area, his election victory revealed the town’s vibrancy to recognise talented individuals irrespective of their race or colour and its solidarity with the under-represented sections of the society.
 Interestingly this created news headlines in the international media.

-At the local authority, Tom gained the distinction within a short period of time to be regarded as an enthusiastic and proactive councillor, acknowledged even by his political opponents.
+At the local authority, within a short time, Tom has been regarded as an enthusiastic and proactive councillor, acknowledged even by his political opponents.
 Whilst serving as an elected councillor, he served in various committees of the Council and was later elected to serve as the Mayor, the Deputy Mayor, the Conservative Group Leader, the Council Spokesperson, and the Chairman of the Finance and Planning Committees.
 He holds high attendance records in all council meetings and civic programmes and relentlessly raises his voice for people’s needs and concerns.
 He always voted against the council tax increase and helped the council to keep the council precept frozen for the last 8 years, whilst zealously applying the concept of financial prudence in public transactions.
 He was effective in bringing more transparency and accountability to the administration.

 Whilst Tom served as chairman of the planning and transport committee, he drove up arrangements for the upkeep of the town’s highway verges when SGC axed that service.
 He also provided leadership for the town’s beautification and conservation, as well as on various community issues.
 To restore and enhance the ecosystem, he proposed the plan for the creation of wildflower areas on highway verges and to identify open spaces to preserve biodiversity and to provide habitat for pollinating insects, as part of the Council's Biodiversity Initiative.
 Also, he represented the Council at the International Twinnings Committee, Avon Local Councils Association Committee, the Bradley Stoke Library Committee, Anti-Hate Crime Board, and others, without taking a penny from the council funds.
 Being the town council’s ambassador for international twinnings, he devotedly partakes in and encourages twinning visits and inter-cultural programmes to twinned cities, to local schools as well as in the neighbourhood.